 What is it like to play a Visual Novel?

 How exactly do Visual Novels play?
 It’s like watching a really long anime, or reading a book that’s kinda animated.
 It’s easiest to describe as a mix between a book and an anime.
 On average, they are usually much longer than the anime counterparts, which give them time to flesh out the characters and the world.
 Usually, Visual Novels have branching routes, where stories have some similarities (known as a common route), but overall could be considered their own stories (ex: Heaven’s feel in Fate/stay night).
 In any Visual Novel, usually you have to go on a path and stick with it.
 When you stray away from the route you are in, you’ll probably run into what’s known as a BAD END, where something horrible or pointless happens.
 Also, i’ll insert the OBLIGITORY EROGE WARNING here; Many Visual Novels are Eroges, meaning they have NSFW content.
 Many have censorship patches, or none of this content at all, but if type of content is not up your alley, be prepared.

 How would I get my hands on a Visual Novel?

 The fact that Visual Novels are not popular in the west means that most of them are kinda hard to get over here.
 Many companies do not translate and make English versions, so you are pretty much have to rely on fan translations.
-If you know that the game has an official US release, I'd go and support the publisher, but if it's not, the best place to find a visual novel is at Fuwanovel.
-It's important to note that many Visual Novels do not find their way outside of Japan, which can be depressing if you found game or series really like.
+If you know that the game has an official US release, I’d go and support the publisher, like JAST and .
+It’s important to note that many Visual Novels do not find their way outside of Japan, which can be depressing if you found game or series really like.

 Terms used in Visual Novel talk: